top of page

 Primary languages

 As has been noted above, in the context of the 2003 National Language Strategy for England, Languages for All, Languages for Life, the amendment of the statutory requirement that all schools should teach a modern language at KS4 was in part addressed by the introduction of an entitlement to language learning in primary schools.
 Two decades later, the challenge of implementing this change remains a key policy issue, and while a degree of flexibility may have some positive dimensions in terms of delivery, a lack of non-statutory guidance in the area means that there is significant variability in delivery.
 The KS2 National Curriculum requirement for ‘substantial progress in one language’ remains vague, and the varying time allocated to language learning as well as the different levels of subject expertise among generalist classroom teachers mean that outcomes are highly variable.
-Despite concrete interventions in policy, such as the constructive recommendation in the White Paper: Primary Languages Policy in England – The Way Forward (RiPL) that there should be a minimum of one hour per week allocated to the languages curriculum at KS2 (Holmes and Myles 2019), the lack of non-statutory guidance on minimum core content for languages continues to impede progress in the consistent delivery of language learning in primary schools.
-While experts continue to debate, as has been noted in the previous paragraph, the most effective balance between acquisition of a single language and the nurturing of multilingual outlook or Knowledge about Language (Hudson 2024), there is broader agreement about the need to raise the status and visibility of the subject among school leaders and to provide clarity as to how languages can be integrated with other aspects of the primary curriculum and support a broader range of outcomes (including literacy, but also the development of additional attributes such as oracy, creativity, cultural awareness and empathy).
+Despite concrete interventions in policy, such as the constructive recommendation in Holmes and Myles’s White Paper: Primary Languages Policy in England – The Way Forward (RiPL) that there should be a minimum of one hour per week allocated to the languages curriculum at KS2, the lack of non-statutory guidance on minimum core content for languages continues to impede progress in the consistent delivery of language learning in primary schools.
+While experts continue to debate, as has been noted in the previous paragraph, the most effective balance between acquisition of a single language and the nurturing of multilingual outlook or Knowledge about Language (see Hudson 2024), there is broader agreement about the need to raise the status and visibility of the subject among school leaders and to provide clarity as to how languages can be integrated with other aspects of the primary curriculum and support a broader range of outcomes (including literacy, but also the development of additional attributes such as oracy, creativity, cultural awareness and empathy).

 Transitions